Telefonica/XAIoGraphs/README.md

 titanic_example
 ```

-Or if you prefer, you can execute the following code to see a complete execution of all the XAIoGraphs functionalities
+Or if you prefer, you can execute the following code to see a complete execution of all the XAIoGraphs functionalities:

 ```python
 from xaiographs import Explainer